 The hydroponic bucket system is by far the easiest and most affordable to set up and maintain.
 It’s also the method that we outline in this post.
 The bucket method is also referred to as DWC or Deep Water Culture.
 The main difference between this hydroponic system and others is that you do not need to pump water through the system.
 Instead, your plants will grow their roots directly into the reservoir.

-You can grow all types of leafy greens and herbs in the hydroponic bucket.
+You can grow all types of herbs and leafy greens in the hydroponic bucket.
 They are especially useful for larger plant applications like tomatoes and peppers.
 Depending on the size of your reservoir you can cut several or just one round hole in the lid.
 Your net pots will fit right into the lid and keep your plant and substrate in place.
 Just be mindful that you may need to add a trellis or support system for larger plants.

 Choosing a space and the exact location is made much easier by its compact design.
 You’ll want to change the water one or two times per month.
 After harvesting plants from your hydroponic garden clean all parts of your setup with a vinegar-water solution.

 When you think of a hydroponic system, this is usually the setup that comes to mind.
 While you can grow a wide range of plants with the PVC setup, herbs and lettuce will perform the best.
 It’s also quite customizable and can be tailored to your interests and needs.
 The build difficulty on this setup is easy to medium and can be made in a few hours if the system is small.

 The materials you need are readily available and relatively cheap and you’ll only need a few tools.
 A water pump will recirculate water from your reservoir through your connected PVC pipes and back into the reservoir.
 The PVC pipes have round holes cut into the top side of them that net pots sit in and hold your plants.
 As the water recirculates through these types of systems it will mix with the air and get oxygenated which eliminates the need to aerate the water.